-- 1225 The organization shall: - 1226 a. report gross Scope 3 GHG emissions in metric tons of CO2 equivalent, and in the calculation: - i. include GHG emissions for each Scope 3 category; - ii. include emissions of CO2, CH4, N2O, HFCs, PFCs, SF6, and NF3; - iii. include biogenic non-CO2 GHG emissions from the combustion or biodegradation of biomass in the upstream and downstream value chain; - iv. exclude GHG removals, GHG trades, and avoided emissions; - v. use the global warming potential (GWP) values based on a 100-year timeframe from the latest IPCC assessment report; - b. provide a breakdown of gross Scope 3 GHG emissions by each of the 15 Scope 3 categories in metric tons of CO2 equivalent; - c. report biogenic CO2 emissions from the combustion or biodegradation of biomass in the upstream and downstream value chain in metric tons, separately from gross Scope 3 GHG emissions, and a breakdown of this total by each of the 15 Scope 3 categories; - 1240 d. report the base year for the calculation, including: - i. the rationale for choosing it; - ii. base year emissions in metric tons of CO2 equivalent separately for gross Scope 3 GHG emissions and biogenic CO2 emissions; - iii. the context for any significant changes in emissions that triggered recalculations of base year emissions; - 1246 iv. the previously reported base year emissions, if base year emissions are recalculated; - 1247 e. report the consolidation approach for Scope 3 GHG emissions that is consistently applied 1248 across Scope 1, Scope 2, and Scope 3 GHG emissions, whether equity share, financial 1249 control, or operational control; - f. report standards, methodologies, assumptions, and calculation tools used, including the sources of the emission factors used. - 1252 GUIDANCE - Scope 3 GHG emissions are all indirect GHG emissions (not included in Scope 2) that occur in the organization's upstream and downstream value chain. - 1255 For many organizations, Scope 3 GHG emissions can be much greater than Scope 1 or Scope 2 - 1256 GHG emissions. - 1257 Gross Scope 3 GHG emissions can come from extracting and producing purchased materials. - 1258 transporting purchased fuels in vehicles not owned or controlled by the organization, and the end use - 1259 of products and services.
-Gross Scope 3 GHG emissions can also come from decomposing the - 1260 organization's waste.
-Process-related emissions during the manufacture of purchased goods and - 1261 fugitive emissions in facilities not owned by the organization can also produce Scope 3 GHG - 1262 emissions. - 1263 Gross Scope 3 GHG emissions include energy consumption upstream and downstream of the value - 1264 chain reported under 103-3-a in GRI 103: Energy 2025. - 1265 As specified in the Comparability principle in GRI 1: Foundation 2021, the organization should present - the information under 102-7-a, 102-7-b, and 102-7-c for the current reporting period and at least two - 1267 previous reporting periods.
+- a. report gross Scope 3 GHG emissions in metric tons of CO2 equivalent, and in the calculation: - i. include GHG emissions for each Scope 3 category; - ii. include emissions of CO2, CH4, N2O, HFCs, PFCs, SF6, and NF3; - iii. include biogenic non-CO2 GHG emissions from the combustion or biodegradation of biomass in the upstream and downstream value chain; - iv. exclude GHG removals, GHG trades, and avoided emissions; - v. use the global warming potential (GWP) values based on a 100-year timeframe from the latest IPCC assessment report; - provide a breakdown of gross Scope 3 GHG emissions by each of the 15 Scope 3 categories in metric tons of CO2 equivalent; - c. report biogenic CO2 emissions from the combustion or biodegradation of biomass in the upstream and downstream value chain in metric tons, separately from gross Scope 3 GHG emissions, and a breakdown of this total by each of the 15 Scope 3 categories; - d. report the base year for the calculation, including: - i. the rationale for choosing it; - base year emissions in metric tons of CO2 equivalent separately for gross Scope 3 GHG emissions and biogenic CO2 emissions; - the context for any significant changes in emissions that triggered recalculations of base year emissions; - the previously reported base year emissions, if base year emissions are recalculated; - e. report the consolidation approach for Scope 3 GHG emissions that is consistently applied across Scope 1, Scope 3, and Scope 3 GHG emissions, whether equity share, financial control, or operational control; - f. report standards, methodologies, assumptions, and calculation tools used, including the sources of the emission factors used.

+Scope 3 GHG emissions are all indirect GHG emissions (not included in Scope 2) that occur in the organization's upstream and downstream value chain.

+For many organizations, Scope 3 GHG emissions can be much greater than Scope 1 or Scope 2 GHG emissions.

+Gross Scope 3 GHG emissions can come from extracting and producing purchased materials, transporting purchased fuels in vehicles not owned or controlled by the organization, and the end use of products and services.
+Gross Scope 3 GHG emissions can also come from decomposing the organization's waste.
+Process-related emissions during the manufacture of purchased goods and fugitive emissions in facilities not owned by the organization can also produce Scope 3 GHG emissions.

+Gross Scope 3 GHG emissions include energy consumption upstream and downstream of the value chain reported under 103-3-a in GRI 103: Energy 2025.

+As specified in the Comparability principle in GRI 1: Foundation 2021, the organization should present the information under 102-7-a, 102-7-b, and 102-7-c for the current reporting period and at least two previous reporting periods.